-8 VV&A Support
+7 VV&A Support

 The increase of interest in (distributed) simulation has also lead to an increase in Verification, Validation and Accreditation (VV&A) needs.
 Today, important decisions are often made that rely heavily on simulation results.
 "Bugs" in simulation could therefore have considerable economic or even safety effects.
-VV&A for distributed simulation is described in detail in [9].
+VV&A for distributed simulation is described in detail in [14].
 There is a remarkable similarity between scenario management and VV&A. In practice, VV&A will result in the definition and execution of numerous tests.
 In general, test definition consists of defining test cases and test procedures.
 Test cases consist of sets of input stimuli and expected output responses.
 The test procedures are the actions to be performed to execute the test cases.
 During test execution, the test cases are executed and the actual results are compared with the expected ones, giving pass/fail results.
 From the discussion on the SmartFED SDEMan capabilities it is clear that the scenario mechanism can be used to define the input part of the test cases.
-The actual test results can be obtained by monitoring the data and events using SDEMan.
+The actual test results can be obtained by monitoring the data and events using FedMon.

 Although not designed to perform formal VV&A, it is observed in practice that SmartFED is often used as a useful federate and federation testing tool.
-Usually, three levels of testing are distinguished for a federation (see also [7]):
+Usually, three levels of testing are distinguished for a federation (see also [11]):

-- Federate testing: to verify compliance of each federate with its allocated requirements (as documented in for instance the FOM). - Integration testing: to verify a basic level of interoperability between the federates comprising a federation. - Federation testing: the ability of the federation to interoperate to the degree necessary to achieve federation objectives is verified.
+- Federate testing: to verify compliance of each federate with its allocated requirements (as documented in for instance the FOM).
+By performing this kind of (stand-alone) validation before the federates are integrated into the overall federation (usually by a "big bang" integration) faults can be detected and repaired at an early stage, thereby saving time and reducing costs. - Integration testing: to verify a basic level of interoperability between the federates comprising a federation.
+Testing the state transition diagram of FedMan can easily test this basic level of interoperability. - Federation testing: the ability of the federation to inter-operate to the degree necessary to achieve federation objectives is verified.
+Validating the complete integrated federation against the FOM.

 Federations can be tested using SmartFED on all levels.
-At the moment it being investigated whether the SmartFED capabilities should be enhanced to incorporate more testing capabilities.
+It is being investigated whether the SmartFED capabilities should be enhanced to incorporate more test capabilities.
 An example of such a capability is the possibility to automatically compare actual obtained federate/federation responses with expected ones.
-The scenario format as described in section 7 could be easily expanded to include this capability.
-However, in practice this would require for test case definition an exact description of the expected outputs, and, as illustrated in e.g. [10], the verification and validation of simulators is usually performed with respect to reality, which is most difficult to specify.
+The scenario format as described in section 6 could be easily expanded to include this capability.
+However, in practice this would require for test case definition an exact description of the expected outputs, and, as illustrated in e.g. [15], the verification and validation of simulators is usually performed with respect to reality, which is most difficult to specify.
 Moreover, the behavior of simulations often results into graphic or mechanical effects, and not by (HLA based) object data or events that could be monitored.